Nolu-M/Notes-code/README.md

 #### Appendix
 - use an appendix to include supporting details that are inappropriate to include in the main body

+### Understanding Dashboard Development Methods
+- are dynamic, their design, development, and delivery mechanisms are more complex than the considerations for developing reports

+#### Consumer Types
+- C-level executives: CEOs, CFOs (most senior leadership)
+- dashboard needs to consolidate critical performance metrics with the ability to get additional detail on an as-needed basis to assist people with C-level responsibilities in making strategic decisions
+-  spend sufficient time identifying the key performance indicators (KPIs) crucial to senior leaders
+-  KPI: a metric that leadership agrees is crucial to achieving the organization's business objectives.

 # Day 7:
 ## Chapter 8: Data Governance